-UPDATE 1-Soccer-Manchester United sign England defender Maguire
+UPDATE 2-Soccer-Manchester United sign England defender Maguire from Leicester

 * Centre back sealed six-year deal with the option of further year

-* British media reported transfer fee was worth 80 million pounds (Adds quotes, details)
+* British media reported transfer fee was worth 80 million pounds (Adds details)

 MANCHESTER, England, Aug 5 (Reuters) - Manchester United have signed Leicester City’s England centre back Harry Maguire on a six-year contract, the Manchester club announced on Monday.